dsaidgovsg/terraform-modules/modules/nomad-acl/README.md

 # Nomad ACL

 [ACL](https://www.nomadproject.io/guides/acl.html) can be enabled for Nomad so that only users with the necessary tokens can submit jobs.
-This module only enables the built -in access controls provided by the ACL facility in the Open Source version of Nomad.
+This module only enables the built-in access controls provided by the ACL facility in the Open Source version of Nomad.
 Additional controls provided by Sentinel in the Enterprise version is not enabled.